I2SenseLab/fl2f-site/src/content/careers/1-junior-video.md

 ### Benefits of working with us:

-We are constantly upleveling our team, and we believe you can grow with us and scale the program further
+- We are constantly upleveling our team, and we believe you can grow with us and scale the program further

-We are the catalyst for you to become who you want to be at this stage of your career
+- We are the catalyst for you to become who you want to be at this stage of your career

-We are an entrepreneurial organization, so we create significant results quickly
+- We are an entrepreneurial organization, so we create significant results quickly

-Interested?
-Please click on "Apply" and fill in your application.

-_We thank all candidates for submitting their applications.
-Only candidates chosen for the next step will be contacted._

 ### Location